Migrate from Prototool

 also presents a clear path to add additional rules to new categories in a backwards-compatible manner without touching existing categories. -

-Prototool's breaking change detector cannot be configured as to what rules it runs to verify breaking change detection.
+Prototool's breaking change detector can't be configured as to what rules it runs to verify breaking change detection.

 buf